capu-bia/fingerprint-r503-mqtt/README.md

 This is a "binary_sensor", eg. a two position element such as a switch, that turns on when any fingerprint of user with id 1 is detected.

-### Fingerprint detection: detect when a specific fingerprint from a specific user is detected
+### Specific user's fingerprint: detect when a specific fingerprint from a specific user is recognized

 NB: change "main" in ```state_topic``` to match your gate name.